 After his return from exile, Locke published An Essay Concerning Human Understanding and The Two Treatises of Government.
 In addition, Popple’s translation of Locke’s A Letter Concerning Toleration was also published.
 It is worth noting that the Two Treatises and the Letter Concerning Toleration were published anonymously.
 Locke took up residence in the country at Oates in Essex, the home of Sir Francis and Lady Masham (Damaris Cudworth).
 Locke had met Damaris Cudworth in 1682 and became involved intellectually and romantically with her.
 She was the daughter of Ralph Cudworth, the Cambridge Platonist, and a philosopher in her own right.
 After Locke went into exile in Holland in 1683, she married Sir Francis Masham.
 Locke and Lady Masham remained good friends and intellectual companions to the end of Locke’s life.
 During the remaining years of his life Locke oversaw four more editions of the Essay and engaged in controversies over the Essay most notably in a series of published letters with Edward Stillingfleet, Bishop of Worcester.
 In a similar way, Locke defended the Letter Concerning Toleration against a series of attacks.
 He wrote The Reasonableness of Christianity and Some Thoughts on Education during this period as well.

 Nor was Locke finished with public affairs.
 In 1696 the Board of Trade was revived.
 Locke played an important part in its revival and served as the most influential member on it until 1700.
-The Board of Trade was, in Peter Laslett's phrase “… the body which administered the United States before the American revolution.”
-(Laslett in Yolton 1990 p.
-127) The board was, in fact, concerned with a wide range of issues, from the Irish wool trade and the suppression of piracy, to the governance of the colonies and the treatment of the poor in England.
+The new Board of Trade had administrative powers and was, in fact, concerned with a wide range of issues, from the Irish wool trade and the suppression of piracy, to the treatment of the poor in England and the governance of the colonies.
+It was, in Peter Laslett’s phrase “the body which administered the United States before the American Revolution” (Lazlett in Yolton 1990 p.
+127).
 During these last eight years of his life, Locke was asthmatic, and he suffered so much from it that he could only bear the smoke of London during the four warmer months of the year.
 Locke plainly engaged in the activities of the Board out of a strong sense of patriotic duty.
 After his retirement from the Board of Trade in 1700, Locke remained in retirement at Oates until his death on Sunday 28 October 1704.

 Locke is often classified as the first of the great English empiricists (ignoring the claims of Bacon and Hobbes).
 This reputation rests on Locke’s greatest work, the monumental An Essay Concerning Human Understanding.
 Locke explains his project in several places.
 Perhaps the most important of his goals is to determine the limits of human understanding.
 Locke writes: